 The following statements are brief summaries of certain provisions of the Resolution.
-Such statements are qualified in each case by reference to the Resolution (the full text of the Resolution is set forth in Appendix A).
-Capitalized items not previously defined in this Official Statement or not defined in this Summary shall have the meanings set forth in the Resolution.
+Such statements are qualified in each case by reference to the Resolution (see Appendix A for the full text of the Resolution).
+In this Summary, the term "Bond Resolution" is used as defined in the Resolution; "the Resolution, as it may from time to time be amended, modified or supplemented by one or more Supplemental Bond Resolutions, Bond Limitations Resolutions or Written Determinations."
+Other capitalized terms not previously defined in this Official Statement or not defined in this Summary shall have the meanings set forth in the Resolution.